sanderdlm/chop/README.md

     php /path/to/your/project/vendor/bin/chop

 By default, the command will print a success message or error to the console.
-You can suppress this output with the `--quiet` option (shorthand `-q`)
+You can suppress this output with the `-q` option.

     php /path/to/your/project/vendor/bin/chop -q